DannyCool46/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #!/bin/bash
-file 1 Write a function that prints the alphabet, in lowercase, followed by a new line.
+file 3 write a function that checks for lowercase character.